Janss Investment Company Building: Background

 Savings and Loan.
 A cupola was placed on the dome, and an original Sir Richard Wallace fountain, dated 1872 (French), was added to the patio.
 The building is currently occupied by the Broxton Brewery & Public House.

+The building housed a brewery, Broxton Brewery & Public House, from 2018 to 2025.

 The Janss Investment Company Building was dedicated a Los Angeles Historic-Cultural Monument on June 21, 1988 (No. 364).